cw-ec/map_series/toolbox/README.md

 All tools will produce a log file which will contain all messages and errors from the run of the tool.
 This allows for a user to validate that tool finished processing or identify and error that occurred without needing the original window.

-The contents of the lof file will look like this:
+The contents of the log file will look like this:

     2023-11-22 11:23:13,832 [INFO] Export process started
     2023-11-22 11:23:25,432 [INFO] Exporting:P_35083_B01